Smyrna: Hellenistic period

-The streets were broad, well paved and laid out at right angles; many were named after temples: the main street, called the Golden, ran across the city from west to east, beginning probably from the temple of Zeus Akraios on the west slope of Pagus, and running round the lower slopes of Pagus (like a necklace on the statue, to use the favorite terms of Aristides the orator) towards Tepecik outside the city on the east, where probably stood the temple of Cybele, worshipped under the name of Meter Sipylene, the patroness of the city.
-The name is from the nearby Mount Sipylus, which bounds the valley of the city's backlands.
-The plain towards the sea was too low to be properly drained, and in rainy weather, the streets of the lower town were deep with mud and water.
+The streets were broad, well paved and laid out at right angles; many were named after temples: the main street, called the Golden, ran across the city from west to east, beginning probably from the temple of Zeus Akraios on the west slope of Pagus, and running round the lower slopes of Pagus (like a necklace on the statue, to use the favorite terms of Aristides the orator) towards Tepecik outside the city on the east, where probably stood the temple of Cybele, worshipped under the name of Meter Sipylene, the city's patroness.
+The name is from nearby Mount Sipylus, which bounds the valley of the city's backlands.
+The plain towards the sea was too low to be properly drained, and in rainy weather, the lower town's streets were deep with mud and water.

-At the end of the Hellenistic period, in 197 BC, the city suddenly cut its ties with King Eumenes of Pergamum and instead appealed to Rome for help.
-Because Rome and Smyrna had no ties until then, Smyrna created a cult of Rome to establish a bond, and the cult eventually became widespread through the whole Roman Empire.
+At the end of the Hellenistic period, in 197 BC, the city suddenly cut its ties with King Eumenes of Pergamum and appealed to Rome for help.
+Because Rome and Smyrna had no ties until then, Smyrna created a cult of Rome to establish a bond, and the cult eventually became widespread throughout the Roman Empire.
 As of 195 BC, the city of Rome started to be deified, in the cult to the goddess Roma.
 In this sense, the Smyrneans can be considered as the creators of the goddess Roma.

-In 133 BC, when the last Attalid king Attalus III died without an heir, his will conferred his entire kingdom, including Smyrna, to the Romans.
+In 133 BC, when the last Attalid king, Attalus III, died without an heir, his will conferred his entire kingdom, including Smyrna, to the Romans.
 They organized it into the Roman province of Asia, making Pergamum the capital.
-Smyrna, however, as a major seaport, became a leading city in the newly constituted province.
+As a major seaport, Smyrna became a leading city in the newly constituted province.